Not enrolled in the the 403b or 457?

 Generally, full time staff employees participate in the Teacher Retirement System of Texas (TRS).
 This is a defined benefit, state retirement plan.

-- Employees contribute 7.7% of their salary to the plan and the state contributes 6.8% of the employee’s salary to the plan.
-After five (5) years of service in the system, you are vested for retirement benefits.
+- After five (5) years of service with the TRS system, you are vested for retirement

 - Vesting means that the employee has earned a retirement income benefit when they are eligible to retire.
 The amount of the retirement income benefit is based on a statutory formula using the number of years of employee service credit with the TRS system, the employee’s age, and average covered earnings while an active participant.